bwedgar/bwedgar.github.io/index.md

 ```html
 <link ref='klklk'/>
 ```
+## This Web site
+I write this site using the [markdown](https://guides.github.com/features/mastering-markdown/#GitHub-flavored-markdown) provided by GitHub.
+This allows links, content and formatting without having to write HTML tags.
+So much easier.

 ## Coding sounds
 I became interesting in making sounds using code in 2019.
 This was mainly motivated with using a web app to control my model railway using audio modulated infrared signals.
 It occurred to me that audio effects could be made by the same web app.